nl12143ao/HA-MPC-Autopilot/ReadMe.md

 Hysteresis everywhere (in at 25% / out at 55%), otherwise it flaps.
 "Sleep" only discharges at night if price, remaining charge AND a cheap recharge window all line up.

 The price pipeline
-Fetch prices hourly (one JSON file as single source of truth) → compute tomorrow's plan in the afternoon (cheapest hours covering expected net demand = learned consumption minus expected solar) → replan every 30 minutes with a 48h view → the state machine executes on the 5-minute beat.
+Fetch prices hourly (one JSON file as single source of truth) → compute tomorrow's plan in the afternoon (cheapest hours covering expected net demand = learned consumption minus expected solar)
+    → replan every 30 minutes with a 48h view → the state machine executes on the 5-minute beat.

-What cost me the most time (honest lessons)
+## What cost me the most time (honest lessons) <BR>

-Cloud latency & hangs: the battery ignores a mode change now and then, sensors freeze with identical timestamps.
+Cloud latency & hangs: the battery ignores a mode change now and then, sensors freeze with identical timestamps.  <BR>
 Fix: a properly rated smart plug in front of the battery — 90s off/on forces a real reboot.
-My self-healing triggers it automatically when needed.
+My self-healing triggers it automatically when needed. <BR>

 Freshness checks before every action.
-A frozen sensor plus an eager automation is how you buy expensive power at 7 pm.
+A frozen sensor plus an eager automation is how you buy expensive power at 7 pm. <BR>

 Quality gates over features: every 15 min a checklist (prices loaded? plan computed? charged in the cheap window?
-SOC ready before peak?) rolls up into one health percentage on the dashboard.
-Most "failures" were bugs in my own checks — verify first, then repair.
+SOC ready before peak?) rolls up into one health percentage on the dashboard.  <BR>
+Most "failures" were bugs in my own checks — verify first, then repair. <BR>

 Only use officially supported battery modes.
-Undocumented ones hung the system for hours.
+Undocumented ones hung the system for hours. <BR>
-Happy to answer questions about any layer — especially the state machine and the charging-plan logic.
-I also wrote the whole build up as a beginner-friendly field report (ebook) since friends kept asking; happy to point to it if that's within the forum rules.
+Happy to answer questions about any layer — especially the state machine and the charging-plan logic. <BR>
+I also wrote the whole build up as a beginner-friendly field report (ebook) since friends kept asking; happy to point to it if that's within the forum rules. <BR>